philsquared/declan/README.md

 Note that the last type could not be inferred because it represents an optional type and is initialised from the empty value - so the Stringness is missing.
 Placing the type after the name (and a :) is usually referred to as type annotation, and is common in a number of languages, particularly functional programming languages, or those inspired by them.

-Like JSON, Declan also has record types ("Product Types"):
+Like JSON, Declan also has record types ("Product Types") - but they are statically typed:

 ```
 type MyRecord =